kubernetes-sigs/azuredisk-csi-driver/docs/read-from-secret.md

 # Read cloud config from Kubernetes secrets

-- Available driver version: `v0.7.0` or above
+- available driver version: `v0.7.0` or above

 This driver also supports [reading the cloud config from Kubernetes secrets](https://github.com/kubernetes-sigs/cloud-provider-azure/blob/master/docs/cloud-provider-config.md#setting-azure-cloud-provider-from-kubernetes-secrets).
 The secret is a serialized version of `azure.json` file with key cloud-config.
 The secret should be put in `kube-system` namespace and its name should be `azure-cloud-provider`.